markmckeown/digby/README.md

 In digby it would be possible to add the checksum to the page pointer (internally called the page number).
 However, there are a number of challenges.
-A fixed size for the checksum would need to be chosen - currently a 32 bit xxhash32 is used and stored in the block, this could be switched to 64 bit xxhash. digby also supports encryption using AES128-GCM, this has a built in cyrpographic hash which requires 96 bits to store the nonce - digby relies on built in checksum in AES128-GCM rather than duplicating the work by adding another checksum.
+A fixed size for the checksum would need to be chosen - currently a 32 bit xxhash32 is used and stored in the block, this could be switched to 64 bit xxhash3. digby also supports encryption using AES128-GCM, this has a built in cyrpographic hash which requires 96 bits to store the nonce - digby relies on built in checksum in AES128-GCM rather than duplicating the work by adding another checksum.
 So embedding the checksum in